roadrunner-server/roadrunner-docs/usage/restarting-workers.md

 # Restarting Workers
 RoadRunner provides multiple ways to safely restart worker(s) on demand.
-Both approaches can be used on a live server and should not cause a downtime.
+Both approaches can be used on a live server and should not cause downtime.

 ## Stop Command
 You are able to send `stop` command from worker to parent server to force process destruction.
-In this scenario, job/request will be automatically forwarded to the next worker.
+In this scenario, the job/request will be automatically forwarded to the next worker.

 We can demonstrate it by implementing `maxJobs` control on PHP end: